ronnie-issa/BSC-2/README.md

    - Personalized product recommendations in emails
    - Enhanced mobile app-like experience

+### Misc Mini Tasks

+- Change placeholder image
+- White variation product image preview not reflecting in dropdown, bagpage, and checkout, confirmation
+- Add number formating on contentful for prices ($1,000)
 - SIZE GUIDE chart link on product page, or not link, chart on product page?
-- Stock item availability
 - Moving text on nav bar
 - Priced usd, lbp
+- View button on product card needs to be quick view feature
-- View button on hovver product card
+  - Quick View button on hover product card
 - Choose artwork placement?
+- Stock item availability
 - Toast slides from under the navbar
-- Add to bag button has a loading animation on click!!!!
-- About and shop buttons need to have their undeline animation fixed (closer to the text to be consistent with design system)
-- If i click subscribe and i dont have an email, it shows a please fillout this field bubble which has an ornge icon, i want this icon to be black
+- If i click subscribe and i dont have an email, it shows a please fillout this field bubble which has an ornge icon, i want this icon to be black (custom validation, not a priority now)
-- White variation product image preview not reflecting in dropdown, bagpage, and checkout, confirmation
-- View button on product card needs to be quick view feature
-- Change placeholder image
-- Add number formating on contentful for prices ($1,000)